 Is your hotel inspection-ready?

 Hotel inspections are a big part of keeping a hotel up and running.
+There’s a direct link between high audit scores and high guest satisfaction.

 How to be ready for a surprise hotel inspection